-During 2015, the Group did not carry out atypical or unusual transactions, as defined in Consob Communication no. 6064293 of 28 July 2006.
+During 2015, the Bank did not carry out atypical or unusual transactions, as defined in Consob Communication 6064293 dated 28 July 2006.

 SIGNIFICANT EVENTS AFTER THE END OF THE PERIOD

 On 4 February 2016, Banca Sistema reached an agreement with Stepstone Financial Holdings for the acquisition of 100% of the share capital of Beta Stepstone S.p.A. (hereafter "Beta" or the "Company").